paulhager/smart-phase/README.md

 The resulting `smartPhase.jar` file will be located in `./compile/smartPhase.jar`.
 This can then be moved one folder up to replace the included pre-compiled JAR.
 If you do so, you can immediately test SmartPhase with the Use Case command explained below.
-Otherwise, you have to adjust the location of the `smartPhase.jar` accordingly.
+Otherwise, you have to adjust for the location of the `smartPhase.jar` accordingly.

 SmartPhase can also be built using maven.
 To do so, execute the following commands